 The Supervisor of Umpires, and Assistant Supervisor of Umpires (7 or more teams), for the Baseball Canada Championship shall be assigned by Baseball Canada.
-In all, 9 umpires and 1 Supervisor of Umpires are to be assigned during a 6 team Championship.
+In all, 9 umpires plus 1 Supervisor and 2 Assistant Supervisors of Umpires are to be assigned during a 8 team Championship.
 For a 10 team Championship, 12 umpires plus 1 Supervisor and 2 Assistant Supervisors are to be assigned.
 For an 11 team Championship, 15 umpires plus 1 Supervisor and 2 Assistant Supervisor are to be assigned.